This summer brings intense storm systems—and a season of power outages. Don’t wait for the next storm! Be in the know and be prepared.

 - Do you know where your electric panel is?
 Do you know how to reset circuit breakers after an outage?
 If the power goes out, also turn off any major appliances (TVs, microwaves) to avoid overloading the power system when it returns.
 Consider adding surge protectors.
 Leave one light switch on.

 - Everyone should have a disaster kit to be prepared for the worst storms.
 Include a flashlight, fresh batteries, cash, water and canned food.
 Make sure your first aid kit and all your medications are current.
 You should also have a list of emergency phone numbers.
 See our suggestions on what to keep in an emergency supply kit.

 - Keep your cell phones and battery-operated devices charged up if a storm is forecasted.
 Have alternative charging methods for phones ready if the power goes out.
 Sign up for FEMA text messages (text PREPARE to 4FEMA).

 - Keep refrigerator and freezer doors closed during a blackout to avoid spoiled food.

 - Avoid going outside during a power outage.
 You often risk falling trees and dangerous downed power lines that may have live electricity running through them.
 All it takes is a tree branch on a power line to knock out utility services.
-Again, having a backup generator on hand is a good idea to ride out the storm.
+Again, having a backup generator on hand is a good idea for riding out the storm.

-A note about generators: Only use generators away from your home and never run a generator inside a home or garage, or connect it to your electrical systems.
-If you are considering purchasing a generator for your home, consult an electrician or engineer before purchasing and installing.
+Always use generators away from your home and never run a generator inside a home or garage or connect it to your electrical systems.